schonken/Practical_Machine_Learning_Project/Report.md

 ```

 ### Create our Machine Learning Model
 We call on the ```train()``` function to create our model using the newly cleaned training data frame.
-And we immediatly set about calling on our model to predict our test
+And we immediately call on our model to predict our test data.

 ```r